abitofalchemy/Frienso/FriensoAlpha/README.md

                     - Currently, we can access their location on a map if location is available
                     - Fixed issue with duplicates when querying for a list of those uWatch (you in their micro network)
+                    - Fixed the way a new user registers and creates a CoreGroup (micro-Circle): changed the navigation, so that it is under the control of the Home view (FriensoViewController).

 ver 1.5 build 21    Got rid of the Options/Watching list (it is now integrated in the CoreCircle list)
                     CoreCircle list now shows your CoreCircle and those uWatch.